jefmeijvis/old.jefmeijvis.com/content/009-building-the-blog.md

 - [leerob.io](https://leerob.io/) : Simple but effective webdev blog, took some inspiration from the design.
 Since writing this blogpost, the design of their site has changed.

 ## Frontend framework
-My favourite frontend framework of choice is, as you might have guessed, [Sveltekit](https://kit.svelte.dev/).
+My favorite frontend framework of choice is, as you might have guessed, [Sveltekit](https://kit.svelte.dev/).
 The component based approached, combined with file based routing and general simplicity really makes using Svelte a fun experience.

 ![Svelte [small]](/static/post/009/svelte.png)

-So it's probably no suprise that I went with Sveltekit as the frontend framework for this blogging site.
+So it's probably no surprise that I went with Sveltekit as the frontend framework for this blogging site.
 I don't use any fancy external styling solutions.
 Just plain css written in each component file.
 ## Converting markdown

 ### Source of truth
 When iterating over the architecture of this blogging site, the source of truth has changes quite a lot.
-At the start I used a online content managemtent systems (CMS) called [Strapi](https://strapi.io/).
+At the start I used a online content management systems (CMS) called [Strapi](https://strapi.io/).
 While it worked greatly, I wasn't keen on managing yet another external system.

 I moved on to storing my content in +page.svelte files in the routes folder.
 I also kept track of all posts and their metadata in a separate JSON file.
-This meant that I had to keep two systems in sync, and while this isn't really complex, it's just anoying.
+This meant that I had to keep two systems in sync, and while this isn't really complex, it's just annoying.
-Storing each blogpost as a sveltekit page gave me great flexibility, as each page was fully customisable and could have a vastly diffent look, feel, or even embed other svelte components in it.
+Storing each blogpost as a sveltekit page gave me great flexibility, as each page was fully customizable and could have a vastly different look, feel, or even embed other svelte components in it.
 However, this also meant that I had to keep maintaining all these things.
 A more general solution that would also work outside of my own environment was needed.

 That's when I switched over to markdown files.
 The [content](https://github.com/jefmeijvis/www.jefmeijvis.com/tree/main/content) folder of my repository now contains a bunch of markdown files which get transformed to html.